momoservertw/BarrierPlus/README.md

 # BarrierPlus
 *A plugin for Minecraft server.*
-Control blocks place and destroy conditions, and display nearly invisible blocks like barrier.
+Control blocks place and destroy conditions, and display nearly invisible blocks like barriers.

 **Features**